 - Salt and pepper to taste

 - Preheat oven to 400F.
 Place the squash in a medium size mixing bowl with oil, fresh herbs, and salt and pepper.
-Mix well using a spoon or your hands until the squash is covered with oil and herbs homogeneously.
-Put the prepared squash in a baking pan lined with parchment paper.
-Put the pan in the preheated oven and roast the squash for about 20 minutes or until moist and slightly brown.
+"Massage" the squash until uniformly covered, and then put in a baking pan lined with parchment paper.
+Place the pan in the oven and cook for about 20 minutes or until the squash is moist and slightly brown.

 - Place eggs in a pan with water.
 Bring water to boil under medium heat and simmer for 15 minutes.

-- While the squash and eggs are cooking/boiling, prepare the sandwich filling by mixing sour cream, sweet corn, green onion and salt and pepper to taste.
+- While the squash and eggs are cooking/boiling, make the sandwich filling by mixing sour cream, sweet corn, green onion, and salt and pepper in a medium size bowl.
 Set aside.
 When cooked, take the squash from the oven and the eggs from the hot water.
 Set aside to cool in separate bowls.

 - Peel the cooled eggs and cut into quarters.
-Spread about 2 tbsp of sour cream & corn mixture evenly on one side of two slices of bread.
-Place the egg quarters and cubed squash on the slice which will be at the bottom of the sandwich.
-Spread 1/4 cup microgreens evenly over the eggs and squash.
-Cover with the other slice of bread with sour cream & corn mixture spread over one side.
+Spread about 1 tbsp of sour cream & corn mixture evenly on one slice of bread.
+Place 4 egg quarters and about 2 tbsp squash on the slice which will be at the bottom of the sandwich.
+Distribute 1/4 cup microgreens evenly over the eggs and squash.
+Spread about 1 tbsp of sour cream & corn mixture on another slice of bread.
+Place this slice on top.
 Serve the sandwich with fresh seasonal veggies or a simple tomato salad on the side.